 It was only earlier this year that I ever used a bladder when cycling.
 I’ve never tried them running, but after a day in Woburn Forest, Bedfordshire with Osprey Europe, I’m kind of a convert.
-We tested out a couple models on that day, but I had my eye on the Osprey Seral 7 which is a bike-specific lumbar-pack with an integrated hydration reservoir.
+We tested out a couple of models on that day, but I had my eye on the Osprey Seral 7* which is a bike-specific lumbar-pack with an integrated hydration reservoir.

 Out on a ride recently I even bumped into fellow Essex cyclist, @PurpleSpokes and her husband in Epping Forest whose decision to purchase a cycling waist pack was cemented after seeing me with the Seral.

 Essential Features For A Day On The Trails

 I guess the biggest feature of the Osprey Seral 7 is that it comes with the 1.5L Hydraulics™ Lumbar Reservoir so it can either be used on its own or in addition to bottles on the bike.

 I haven’t installed bottle cages on my cross bike as they would just get covered in mud so when I use the bike for longer off road rides, a water source is essential.